Invite friends and family to read the obituary and add memories.

 Terry is preceded in death by his parents, Frank Williams and Frances Hewitt Williams.

-A celebration of TW's life will be held on Friday, February 13, 2026, at 1:00 pm in the Morris Cemetery in Upshur County, TX.
+A celebration of TW's life will be held in the Chapel of Croley Funeral Home on Friday, February 13, 2026, at 1:00 pm.
 There will be a visitation Thursday evening from 6:00 pm to 8:00 pm at Croley Funeral Home in Gilmer.

 We will remember him in the way we gather, the way we work hard, the way we protect our people, and the way we show up.